Last Updated on: 30th June 2021, 10:45 am

 7. Unique Designs Grow:

 If you repeatedly use the same set of fonts, find a fresh approach.
-How can use textures or shapes improve your layouts?
+For example, how can use textures or shapes improve your layouts?
 How will a different background or outline do to improve an image?

 Can you add more color to a shirt?
 You can keep your style like a creative “voice” but take on the challenge of change.